Robo-Sumo Competition Rules

 What is Robo-Sumo?

-Robo-Sumo robots are totally autonomous, with student written programs controlling every aspect of the robot’s operation, and are not remotely-controlled in any way.
+Robo-Sumo robots are totally autonomous, with student written programs controlling every aspect of the robot’s operation.
+The robots are not remotely-controlled in any way.
 Two robots at a time are placed onto a specially-designed ring and must use their sensors and programming to find their opponent and push them out of the ring.
-The success of any particular Robo-Sumo robot can be dependent on a combination of factors, including the robot’s physical design and layout, the type of sensors used, and its control software, making Robo-Sumo an ideal open-ended project suitable for either individual students, or small groups of students.
+The success of any particular Robo-Sumo robot can be dependent on a combination of factors, including the robot’s physical design and layout, its control software, and the type of sensors used, making Robo-Sumo an ideal open-ended project suitable for either individual students, or small groups of students.

 Two robots engaged in a Robo-Sumo competition demonstrating the start of a bout, sensing of their opponents, and the winning robot staying in the ring at the end of the bout.

-Robo-Sumo is based on the Robogames Unified Sumo Robot Rules with modifications made to better support beginner-level and smaller-scale competitions.
+Robo-Sumo is based on the Robogames Unified Sumo Robot Rules with slight modifications to better support beginner-level and smaller-scale competitions.
 For example, the suggested Robo-Sumo robot size follows the dimensions of the Robogames Mega Sumo size class as this physical size allows students to build simpler, single-layer Sumo robots.
-But, both the weight of the Robo-Sumo robot has been lowered, and the diameter of the competition ring has been reduced from the Mega Sumo specifications, in order to better fit the capabilities of the gear motors that were commonly used in our classroom competitions.
+But, both the weight of the Robo-Sumo robot has been lowered, and the diameter of the competition ring has been reduced from the Mega Sumo specifications, in order to better fit the capabilities of inexpensive gear motors that are commonly used in our classroom competitions.

-All this is to say that we have had lots of success with this particular formula and format.
-We strived to create Robo-Sumo competition rules which are simultaneously beginner-friendly and allow more advanced students the freedom to innovate in both their hardware and software design.
+We have had a great deal of success with this particular formula and format at the high school level.
+We have strived to create Robo-Sumo competition rules which are simultaneously beginner-friendly and allow more advanced students the freedom to innovate in both their hardware and software design.
 Our most important goals were to design a competition that would maximize the ability of all participants to build and field a successful Sumo robot using simple, inexpensive, and readily available components.
-We hope our Robo-Sumo rules, outlined below and also freely available for download and modification, will be useful in creating your own Sumo robot competition, and we encourage you to freely customize them based on your own particular characteristics or application.
+We hope our Robo-Sumo rules, outlined below and also freely available for download and modification, will be useful for you in creating your own Sumo robot competition, and we encourage you to freely modify them based on your own particular parameters and goals.
 Have fun building and competing with Robo-Sumo!

 Robo-Sumo match overview